 For this recipe in particular, the added milk and honey powders are a modern twist on traditional remedies that are thought to help promote skin hydration and integrity.1,2 So, if you’re looking to get your glow on, these ancient ingredients make a calming combo for your wellness routine.

 What’s the Difference Between Epsom Salts and Magnesium Flakes?

-Other than the texture and appearance, Epsom salts are made up of a combination of magnesium and sulphate, while magnesium flakes contain magnesium and chloride.
+Other than the texture and appearance, Epsom salts consist of a combination of magnesium and sulphate, while magnesium flakes contain magnesium and chloride.
 Funny enough, neither are actually “salts.”

-There is no hard and fast rule on which one is better since there is no hard science backing either up for maximum benefits, but magnesium chloride is thought to absorb more readily by the body.3
+There is no hard and fast rule on which one is better since there is no hard science backing either for maximum benefits, but magnesium chloride is thought to absorb more readily into the body.3

 However, both may assist with detoxification and supporting healthy skin.
 Regardless of which one you choose, they both feel great after a long day.

 1 ½ cups milk powder